bagder/uncurled/getting-started.md

 can be certain that there will sooner or later be someone with opinions about the one you picked who would prefer you use another.

-It might not be very easy to change the license down the line.
+It might not be easy to change the license down the line.

 ## Attracting developers and a community